AviatrixSystems/Docs/HowTos/netflow.rst

 Input the IP address and the port number of the destination Netflow service and click "Enable".

 .. note::
     All gateways will have Netflow enabled by default.
 You can select a subset of gateways to have Netflow enabled in the Advanced option.

 All flows are captured, there is no option to sample a fraction of the packets.

-Netflow configuration example is shown below:

 .. add in the disqus tag